aryanvx/voice-coder-studio/README.md

    npm install
    ```

-3. Start the development server:
+3. Start the dev server:
    ```bash
    npm run dev
    ```

-4. Open your browser and navigate to:
+4. Check port allocated in the terminal and open it in your browser
-   - http://localhost:5173 (or the URL shown in your terminal)

-Now you can start talking to your editor!

 ### Optional: Enable LLM-based code generation